Skip to Content

 With such a versatile recipe I had to put my own spin on it, using one idea for a new name from Kassandra, a Rock Recipes reader.
 She wrote to tell me that she had added mini M&Ms to the recipe for her unicorn obsessed son and renamed them Unicorn Farts!

 The idea stuck in my head for the whole year.
-I thought it was an idea that could live on past the Holidays as the perfect easy to make take along to a kids birthday party or other occasion.
+It was an idea, I thought, that could live on past the Holidays.
+Particularly, as the perfect easy to make take along to a kids birthday party or other occasion.

 I thought though that Unicorn Farts should be bright and colourful on the outside.
 I added mini white chocolate chips to the inside of the recipe and for maximum colour , rolled them in sprinkles instead of plain graham crumbs.